 Deputies were called to the house in the 4800 block of Russett Lane shortly after 6 a.m. and they found Karim Kamdar, 46, and his wife, Nikhat Kamdar, 37, dead inside.

 Both victims were transported via Life Flight to Memorial-Hermann Hospital.
 They both underwent surgery.
-The 15-year-old girl was alert and talking to investigators.
-The 11-year-old boy remained unconscious.
+They were still in the hospital Wednesday, in stable condition, and expected to recover, deputies said.

-Meanwhile, CPS officials are trying to get in contact with relatives in Pakistan and India.
+Child Protective Services officials say they now have custody of the couple’s children and they are trying to get in contact with relatives in Pakistan and India.